itsoliviasparks/the-ladies-cat-quiz/README.md

 ## Features
 - Utilizes jQuery library, JavaScript, CSS, and HTML
-- Takes input from the user and updates & edits HMTL acordingly
+- Takes input from the user and updates & edits HMTL accordingly
 - Implements computer logic to keep track of and display the users score